notatamas/notatamas.github.io/README.md

 This project is created as an academic assignment for the SDI Module on CU.
 The website incorporates a number of proprietary and free GIS mapping solutions.

+The site is created to present a prototype website to showcase the possible transformation from the currently used proprietary web mapping tools used by the IoW Council to free and open-source alternatives.

 ## Approach

 The site generation is implemented in <a href="https://jekyllrb.com/">Jekyll</a>.
 The layout is generated with the <a href="http://shopify.github.io/liquid/">Liquid</a> template language.
 Hosted on <a href="https://pages.github.com/">Github Pages</a>,